Updated November 7, 2023

 Here’s a story to help you better understand…

 Sending that “this will be the end of our engagement” email was so hard.
 I even had my EA help me write it!
-And it took the whole day to finally press send.
+And it took the whole day to finally press “send”.

-YOUR TIME IS VALUABLE AND COMES WITH A PRICE TAG.
+The point here is YOU ARE VALUABLE, AND YOUR TIME COMES WITH A PRICE TAG.

 Your best clients will understand that and work within your boundaries.

 Your best clients will recognize this and respect your boundaries.
 Aim for a win-win relationship with every client.